RyanAnayaMc/midnight/README.md

 ## About
 Almost a year ago, I wrote a Discord Bot called Night Bot as a fun little personal project.
 This was my first time writing a bot, so many shortcuts were taken and overall the code was messy and unoptimized.
 There was some drastic restructuring and rewriting I wanted to do to it, but I decided to rewrite the bot from scratch because it would be easier, and I would learn Git while I was at it.
 Behold, the creation of midnight.

-No relases yet, only source code, because it's not quite cleaned up enough for that.
-The bot requires a certain folder structure that it does not make itself.
-This will be fixed later.